• Skip to primary navigation

 rate this recipe:

-Creamy rice porridge garnished with green onions and shredded cheese on a white plate with side dishes in the background.
+Creamy congee, a rice porridge, garnished with green onions and shredded ginger.

 Previous Post